 My work methodology

 A design system is a strategy for web design and development, in particular for large and complex digital products or products that will rapidly scale.
-More than a body of knowledge, a design system is a way of thinking that allows designers and developers to work better together, improves communication between teams, and helps organize components in complex interfaces.

 As the digital landscape rapidly evolves, we can rely on design systems to future-proof our digital products, increasing collaboration and exchange in the design-development workflow.